EdenWise/hjcrc/HJCSICextra.md

 These men, originally larger in size, would sometimes become self-first/narcissistic because the checks on balance were disappearing.
 In fear, the ancestors of the Hebrews underwrote[^underwrote] these men to get personal safety.
 Afraid on community punishment, they kept this knowledge largely silent (even from the narcissistic men).
-The narcissistic men grew even more spoiled and immobile in their thinking.
+The narcissistic men grew very spoiled and immobile in their thinking.
 They created dominions.